How to Know When to Replace Your Patio Doors in Eau Claire

 A French patio door should swing easily outward or inward, depending on the style you have.

-When the door isn’t opening correctly, the hinges could be aging and close to malfunctioning.
-The latch can also get jammed, causing your hinged patio doors to be unusable.
+When the door isn’t closing correctly, the hinges could be aging and close to malfunctioning.
+The latch can also get stuck, causing your hinged patio doors to be unusable.

-Old doors can become deformed and harm your floor when you use the door.
+Old doors can become deformed and scrape your floor when you use the door.

 A professional should examine your French-style doors if they scrape against the floor or ground when opened or closed.

 Drafts are a major sign that your patio door needs to be replaced.
 When seals around doors age, they can retract and fracture.

 You can look for for drafts by holding an incense stick by the door.
 There’s a draft if the smoke drifts toward the edges of the door.

 A drafty patio door can make your room seem too hot or too cold.
 It could also increase your utility costs.

 It’s time to replace your patio door if you see gaps between the two doors or between the doors and the frame.
 This can cost you on your energy bills.